AI Invented a Law That Doesn't Exist: Hallucinations Explained

 ❌ Pure Invention

-Concrete example: An e-commerce chatbot that invents a product "iPhone 15 Pro Max Ultra" with a price of 999€ when this model doesn't exist.
+An e-commerce chatbot that invents a product "iPhone 15 Pro Max Ultra" at €999 when this model doesn't exist — and a customer orders based on that information — exposes the company to commercial claims and severe trust damage.

 ❌ Fact Confusion